stevekinney/vite-workshop/src/content/ssr.md

 3. **Flexible:** You're not locked into a specific framework or server environment.
 4. **Plugin Ecosystem:** Easily extendable to support various tools and libraries commonly used in SSR contexts.

-Given your interest in creating content and curriculum for teaching coding, SSR with Vite could be an excellent topic to cover.
-It's a complex subject that involves understanding both the client and server sides of web development, and it could be particularly valuable for students or developers who are interested in performance optimization, SEO, or full-stack development.

-Would you like to explore any specific aspect of Vite's SSR support in more detail?

 Implementing Server-Side Rendering (SSR) with Vite involves several key steps, from modifying your Vite configuration to adapting your application code for both server-side and client-side execution.
 Below is a step-by-step guide to help you set up SSR in a Vite project:

 ## Prerequisites